microfoam/maximal/waves/chowder/README.md

 ## tubespit-17-symmetric.txt
-This is a snippet of `tubespit/seq-017-cycle5.txt` and its reverse complement separated by four N's, which work as separators and prevent cinching on the edges.
+This is a snippet of `tubespit/seq-017-cycle5.txt` and its reverse complement separated by four N's, which work as separators to prevent cinching across the segments.
+This allows a single sequence to be processed to display how both the
++ and - strands are currently cinched.
 In addtion there are sentinel dinucleotide repeats before and after each of the two main repeat knots.
-These two dinculeotides can show whether cinching continued after the knots when ever this sequence is run through maximal for either strand.
+These dinculeotides repeats can show whether cinching continued after the knots whenever this sequence is run through maximal for either strand.

 This sequence also demonstrates how sequences can be saved in a pseudo-aligned fashion in the text file.
 The program will strip all of this formatting (i.e., spaces, line breaks and non-essential characters) so it does not interfere with the reading of the file.
 Therefore, formatting